In the previous post, Diet and ADHD in children, Part 1, I focused on

 At any rate, if you are interested in removing MSG from your kids’ diets, you will need to learn to identify it on food labels.
 Unfortunately, it’s not so straight forward.
 Even though the FDA requires a manufacturer to state “Contains MSG” on the package, food manufacturers figure out ways to avoid putting it on the label.

 Glutamate, or glutamic acid, is a naturally occurring amino acid.
 So, technically it’s “natural.”
-As a result, if a food contains any form of glutamate (as long as it’s not actually MSG), it can be labeled under “natural flavors” or “spices.”
+As a result, if a food contains any form of glutamate (if it’s not actually MSG), it can be labeled under “natural flavors” or “spices.”

 As you can see, carefully reading labels and doing your research is extremely important, if you want to eliminate or reduce MSG in your family’s diet.